-We have audited the accompanying modified cash basis financial statements of the McIntosh County Rural Water District No. 13, Henryetta, Oklahoma (the District), as of and for the year ended October 31, 2022, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of the McIntosh County Rural Water District No. 13 (the District), Henretta, Oklahoma, as of and for the year ended October 31, 2023, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.